leonward/OpenFPC/docs/openfpc-api-integration.md

 - proto = Protocol.
 TCP/UDP/ICMP
 - bpf = bpf to extract
 - stime = Start time
-- stime = End timestamp
+- etime = End timestamp
 - timestamp = Single timestamp where an event took place. x seconds before/after will be also extracted All timestamp formats that are supported by OpenFPC client are also supported by the API.